12 Furniture painting techniques to update old furniture

-- Follow up with a wash of paint in a complementary color (e.g. green paint for a blue base).
+- Follow up with a wash of paint in a complementary colour (e.g. green paint for a blue base).

-- Brush two different colors of spray wax all over the piece - ideally the same colors as the base and wash.
+- Brush two different colours of spray wax all over the piece - ideally the same colours as the base and wash.

 - Use a dabbling or stippling motion to add texture to the surface.
 F